Many or all companies we feature compensate us. Compensation and editorial

 How to select a gold IRA custodian

-Many gold IRA companies work with specific custodians.
-However, if you open a self-directed IRA yourself, you can select any custodian that will support a self-directed IRA.
+Many gold IRA companies work with preferred custodians.
+However, if you open a self-directed IRA, you can select any custodian supporting a self-directed IRA.
 When comparing your options, consider the following:

 • Fees for account set-up and management